Keeper Bots

 | Liquidator | Advanced | Yes | TBD | Tutorial: Liquidation Bot |

-Note: all bots require some amount of SOL for user account rent and to pay transaction fees.
+Note: all bots require some SOL for rent and transaction fees.

 | Branch Name | Cluster |